← All resources

 Firmbase is built on a completely different assumption: you define your ICP once, we continuously surface the right accounts.

 Because we're built on Companies House data, we have a structural advantage in the UK.
-We know revenue, cash position, director appointments, and structural changes earlier than database companies who rely on scraped data and surveys.
 Companies House is the source of truth - it's quarterly filing data, and it's comprehensive for UK-registered businesses.

 Comparison table